Sherlock (TV series): Production design and filming

 The writers say that they did not want to force modernity onto the story.
 There were some creative challenges, such as the decision to include the sign "221B" on Holmes's front door.
-Gatiss and Moffat reflect that in the modern world the door would only display the number of the house, and there would be doorbells for each flat.
-The full house number is so iconic that they felt unable to change it.
+Gatiss and Moffat reflect that in the modern world the door would only display the number of the house, and there would be doorbells for each flat; however, the full house number is so iconic that they felt unable to change it.
 The writers also decided that the lead characters would address each other by their first names, rather than the traditional Holmes and Watson.
 This was also reflected in the title of the series.
 Director Paul McGuigan came up with the idea of putting text messages on the screen instead of having cut-away shots of a hand holding the phone.

 The producers found it difficult to coordinate the schedules of the principal players and Moffat and Gatiss for a second series.
 Cumberbatch and Freeman both worked on the 2012 film The Hobbit: An Unexpected Journey, and Moffat continued as Doctor Who's showrunner and head writer.
 In response to the time pressure, The Guardian asserted, the series "features reworkings of three of Conan Doyle's most recognised tales".
 Gatiss says that there had been an argument for producing these tales over three years, but Moffat explained that they rejected "deferred pleasure".
 The relationship between Holmes and Watson developed during the second series, with Watson being less amazed by Sherlock's deductive abilities; Watson acted as the primary detective in the second episode, "The Hounds of Baskerville".
-The cast and production team were more confident during the second series' production following the positive audience and critical reaction to the first series.
+The cast and production team were more confident during the second series's production following the positive audience and critical reaction to the first series.

 Music

 The theme and incidental music were composed by David Arnold and Michael Price.
 Arnold explains that he and Price worked with the producers to "come up with a central theme and character" for the series, then found what was "going to be the defining sound of this show".
-Pieces were often constructed using synthesizers, but the tracks used for the show were recorded using real musicians, Arnold says, to bring the music "to life".
+Pieces were often constructed using synthesisers, but the tracks used for the show were recorded using real musicians, Arnold says, to bring the music "to life".
 Similarly, Price comments that the musicians can adapt their performance of a score by responding to footage from the show.